 Shelby Moneer, MS, CHES

 Shelby Moneer joined the MRF team in August of 2010 to oversee the education program.
-As the Director of Education, Shelby spearheads the development, implementation and assessment of all service-related programs and activities for the MRF.
-She directs all aspects of the MRF's nationwide education program, which includes a primary focus in patient education and support, as well as programs that focus on the prevention and awareness of melanoma.
+As the Director of Education, Shelby is responsible for all development, implementation and assessment of the education program.
+This includes patient/caregiver education, clinician education, primary and secondary prevention efforts, print materials, awareness campaigns, website content, over-the-phone patient navigation and all patient resources and communication.
 These programs range from in-person events, virtual events and include a wide variety of print materials, all of which are free to the public.
-Shelby also plays a role in writing the MRF’s website content, interacting with the online community and is the manager of the MRF's research grant program.
+Shelby was also elected as the Co-Chair to the National Council on Skin Cancer Prevention